 How do I choose a design style that appeals to most guests?

-Use timeless, neutral base designs enhanced with regional touches reflecting your location.
+Use timeless, neutral base designs with regional touches that reflect your location.
 Neutral palettes with natural materials appeal broadly while allowing you to refresh accent colors seasonally without major investment.

 What are the most common vacation rental design mistakes to avoid?